thzandvl/microhack-sap-data/PowerBiVisualisation.md

 ### (Optional) Boxplot
 If you'd like a more detailed view on the payment offset then you can use a 'Box Plot'.
 This gives you an idea of the variance on the offset.
-For this you have to import a 'Box and Whisker chart' visualization.
+For this you have to import a `Box and Whisker chart` visualization.
 In the `Visualizations` view, press the 3 dots and select `Get more visuals`.

 <img src="images/powerBi/getMoreVisuals.jpg" height=250>